xsaher/evm-analyzer/README.md

 ---

-*This tool performs automated static analysis.
+*This tool performs automated static analysis and it is demo .
 It does not replace a full manual security audit.*